cboyd0319/PoshGuard/docs/MCP-GUIDE.md

 ### `config/poshguard.json`

-The MCP section in this file lets PoshGuard integrate with MCP servers directly (not just Copilot).
+The MCP section in this file lets PoshGuard integrate with MCP servers directly (not Copilot).
 By default, disabled—requires user consent.

 ```json
 {